 This living situation went on for several months.
 The nurses schedule varied, and it was impossible to predict when they would come and go.
 They frequently hosted the Nazi soldiers they dated for overnight stays.
 One night, the nurses complained of noises in the attic, and sent one of the soldiers up to investigate.
 From the kitchen table, the sisters watched in terror, helpless, as he climbed the ladder.
 It seemed that all would soon be lost.

 And then, the soldier climbed back down.
 “Rats,” he explained.
 “Filthy Poles.”

 3 Tatarska Street on left and the building that was the German Army hospital on right.

-Fusia and Helena endured much after the war.
-Helena remained in Poland where she became a physician.
-She lived under Communism and was shunned by some people who knew she had rescued Jews.
-She became a hardened person.
-Her mind remains sharp but the toll on her body from all the physical labor she did as a child is now debilitating.
+Remaining in Poland, Helena endured much after the war.
+She became a physician, but the oppression of the Nazis was replaced by the oppression of communism, and Helena was shunned by some who knew she had rescued Jews.
+Today her mind remains sharp, but the toll on her body from all the physical labor she endured as a child is debilitating in old age.

 Fusia returns to the attic in 1985, for the first time since the war ended.
 Visible on the left wall is where the false wall once rested against and exposed a vertical timber.
 The window on the right is where one of the hidden would always keep watch on over the courtyard for unexpected visitors.